Providence snaps South Dakota State's streak at 21 in NCAA

 The fourth-seeded Friars (26-5) advanced to face Iowa or Richmond in the Midwest Region on Saturday.

+“If luck is the narrative that continues to keep us connected and winning, we’ll take it,” said Cooley, who is in his 11th season at Providence.

 It was a typical grind for the Big East regular-season champions.
-The Friars’ turnaround season after going 13-13 in 2020-21 now includes 16 victories by single-digits.
+The Friars’ turnaround season after going 13-13 in 2020-21 now includes 16 victories by single-digit margins.

-The Jackrabbits (30-6) came in on a 21-game winning streak and were a popular pick to spring the tournament’s first upset.
+“We want to be in a close game,” said Cooley.
+“If we’re in a close game, I believe in our players, and I believe what we do as a staff.”

+“You know, we hear the noise that everybody says, but we can’t let that rattle us,” Durham said.
+“We knew what we were capable of.”

 All those close games have led to some calling Providence the luckiest team in America.
-The Friars like to think of themselves as a gritty team that makes winning plays late in close games — as they did Thursday.
+The Friars like to think of themselves as a tough and poised team that makes winning plays late — as they did Thursday.

-The Friars were up three in the final minute and Bynum let loose a 3-pointer with 3 seconds left on the shot clock.
-The shot missed, but Douglas Wilson was whistled for a foul.
+The Friars were up three in the final minute when Bynum let loose a 3-pointer with 3 seconds left on the shot clock.
+The shot missed, but Doug Wilson was whistled for a foul.
 Bynum released the ball before contact, but Wilson appeared to hit the shooter’s arm and bump him before he landed.

+“I thought he kicked his leg there, and I sort of ran into him, but I don’t make the calls,” Wilson said.

 SDSU coach Eric Henderson put his head in his hands in frustration and then argued the call after watching it on the big screen.